Number of Sinonasal polyposis patients treated with the Seignalet diet over a period of 20 years : 6

 A final message from Chris.
 This site so far has been funded by my day job.
 In the future I hope it will be funded by sales of my compact tanning bed.
 I truly believe that short daily sessions with it will do wonders for your health and be a great adjunct to the Seignalet diet.
 I hope that sales from it will let me break free from my day job and devote myself full time to developing this website.

-Please register so that I can update you with my newsletter when I post new recipe pages or blogs.
 You will notice that all the disease pages currently follow the same format.
 That is because the information is relevant to all the diseases treated by Seignalet.
 The information has been inserted using a script.
 I make no apologies for that.
 It’s the best I can do at the moment.
-When I have time I will update each page with more individualized content & links to pages with more information on each specific disease so that this page will become a landing page for Sinonasal polyposis.
-New pages on Seignalet’s explanation of the etiology (origin) of Sinonasal polyposis using Seignalet’s book as the reference; a comparison with the official version; a look at drugs for Sinonasal polyposis and their side effects; folk medicine and herbal remedies for Sinonasal polyposis; specific foods that can help with the disease (for example, radish varieties are very good for diabetes 2); etc. etc. etc. Eventually this page on Sinonasal polyposis will become a landing page with links to several other pages on Sinonasal polyposis.
-The first disease to get this treatment will be Acne.
+When I have time I will update each page with more individualized content & links to pages with more information on each specific disease so that this page will become a landing page for Sinonasal polyposis New pages on Seignalet’s explanation of the etiology (origin) of Sinonasal polyposis using Seignalet’s book as the reference; a comparison with the official version; a look at drugs for Sinonasal polyposis and their side effects; folk medicine and herbal remedies for Sinonasal polyposis; specific foods that can help with the disease (for example, radish varieties are very good for diabetes 2); etc. etc. etc. Eventually this page on Sinonasal polyposis will become a landing page with links to several other pages on Sinonasal polyposis The first disease to get this treatment will be Acne.
 Register above so that you will be notified of updates.

 Finally, if you would like to contribute to my living costs so that I can devote more time to the site please go here.